 We want the Bay Area to be a place where all residents, including historically marginalized people of color, immigrants, and formerly incarcerated people, have access to quality jobs that make it possible for them to thrive — and stay in the Bay Area.
 Too often, jobs here don’t allow workers to earn what they need to make ends meet, let alone pursue career goals or build a nest egg.
 In addition, more and more new jobs are part-time, low-wage, or gig positions that don’t offer healthcare, benefits, or job security.

-The Bay Area Workforce Funders Collaborative brings together funders, workers, advocates, and employers to build an equitable regional economy.
-The collaborative leverages pooled funding, convenings, and collective action to shape policies and expand opportunity.
-Since its launch in 2004, Bay Area Workforce Funders Collaborative has deployed $16 million in pooled and aligned funding, serving more than 4,000 people in the Bay Area.
+ReWork the Bay brings together funders, workers, advocates, and employers to build an equitable regional economy.
+The program leverages pooled funding, convenings, and collective action to shape policies and expand opportunity.
+Since its launch in 2004, ReWork the Bay (formerly the Bay Area Workforce Funders Collaborative) has deployed $16 million in pooled and aligned funding, serving more than 4,000 people in the Bay Area.

 We believe the Bay Area has the talent and resources it takes to lead the nation in shaping an equitable and just economy.
 Join us:

-- Funders: Join the collaborative so we can expand our support of workers and families.
+- Funders: Join ReWork the Bay so we can expand our support of workers and families.

 - Workers: Partner with us to improve opportunities and conditions for job training and employment.